Pscale 360 - Help File

 You can run Pscale 360 from here but more importantly access the program distributions for Windows or Mac Systems.
 Once Pscale 360 is installed on your desktop of laptop, you can transfer the folder to tablet devices.

 It is best to familiarize yourself with Pscale 360 using your desktop computer for the following reasons: Almost all Column Headings and Table Buttons have browser "Tool Tips".
 When you hover your mouse over a label or button, the tool tip gives an explanation of the heading or the function of the particular button.
-It will be easier to get comfortable with the new interface and basic functions using a desktop computer before you move to a tablet or smartphone.
+It will be easier to get comfortable with the new interface and basic functions using a desktop or laptop computer before you move to a tablet or smartphone.
 Also, many Desktop Browsers allow allow for "Save as" and "Open" which makes file handling easier (see below).

 You can move to any desired note by clicking any of the plotted graph